 Compliments and complaints

-Complaining to Hereford and Worcestershire Clinical Commissioning Group (CCG)
+Complaining to NHS Herefordshire and Worcestershire Clinical Commissioning Group (CCG)

 NHS England have an FAQ about complaints from members of the public, and for providers.

 If you have a complaint relating to the way an NHS service has been commissioned by the CCG, how you have been directly affected by a commissioning decision made by us, or about a service commissioned by the CCG from a provider, you can contact us in the following ways:

 NHS Herefordshire and Worcestershire CCG

 Worcester WR3 7NS

 Your complaint should be made as soon as possible.
 This should be within a year of the event or as soon as it came to your attention.
 You can make a complaint on your own or on behalf of someone else if you have their permission.

 What information will be needed to make my complaint?